 Market risk.
 The Group takes on exposure to market risks.
 Market risks arise from open positions in (a) foreign currencies, (b) interest bearing assets and liabilities and (c) equity instruments, all of which are exposed to general and specific market movements.
-Management sets limits on the value of risk that may be accepted, which is monitored on a daily basis.
+Management sets limits on the value of risk that may be accepted, which is regularly monitored.
 However, the use of this approach does not prevent losses outside of these limits in the event of more significant market movements.